 Recent reports indicate that the world stock of PVC in use contains 3.2 million tons of lead.
 Lead can damage the brain and nervous system, cause behavior, learning and developmental disabilities, and decreased IQ.
 Previous testing has detected lead in a broad range of PVC consumer products including toys, lunch boxes, baby bibs, jewelry, garden hoses, mini blinds, Christmas trees, and electronics.

 A report released just last week — http://healthytoys.org/home.php — found that almost one half of all toys tested are made out of PVC, which often contain phthalates.
 Exposure to phthalates have been linked with premature birth delivery, early puberty in girls, impaired sperm quality and sperm damage in men, genital defects, and reduced testosterone production in boys.
 Over ninety percent of all phthalates are used in PVC products and are often found in many toys such as rubber duckies and bath books.

 Read the entire press release on the CHEJ website.
-And if you really want the full scary list of the harm PVC does to us and the environment, check out their findings here.
+And if you want the full scary list of the harm PVC does to us and the environment.
 I recently found some character plate sets at Target and was surprised to see a No PVC symbol on the box.
 I hope this trend continues!